 - Moist plants of a crown type will rot if sat in waterlogged soil during their dormant period in Winter.

 - These want a drained, moist situation. ie. Aruncus , Astilbe, Darmera, Eupatorium, Filipendula, Iris sibirica, Ligularia, Lychnis, Candelabra Primula, Rodgersia, Succisa etc.

 Plants for areas with permanently wet mud (waterlogged in winter) :

-The definition of wet mud - if you dig a hole to a spades depth and it fills with water then the plants' roots will be sat in water and the soil is wet/waterlogged.
-Wet soil needs to be planted with plants listed as .
+- Definition of wet mud - if you dig a hole to a spades depth and it fills with water then the plants' roots will be sat in water and the soil is wet/waterlogged.

-Plants for the moist or bog area can be chosen for a shaded site or a sunny one.
+- Plants for the moist or wet mud area can be chosen for a shaded site or a sunny one.

 Media interest in Bog gardens

 - In the Great Garden Revival Thursday 9th January 2014 Charlie Dimmock built a pond with a planted wildlife zone enclosed within the pond water area.